fsantanna/pingus/ceu/README.md

 Contrasting the two implementation, we can highlight:

-All states implicitly encoded as a sequence of statements separated by `await` statements.
+- All states implicitly encoded as a sequence of statements separated by `await` statements.
-All states in the same contiguous block of code, vs three methods (constructor, `update` and `draw`).
+- All states in the same contiguous block of code, vs three methods (constructor, `update` and `draw`).
-Unrelated behaviors pingu movement running in parallel escape
+- Unrelated behaviors pingu movement running in parallel
+- escape/await-sprite (see signaling)
+- update/draw forwarded to nested objects (see hier)

 A class definition in Céu specifies an execution body that reacts to events.
 The body can use control-flow statements that keep the execution context across